Doo-Wops & Hooligans: Release and promotion

 The release of Doo-Wops & Hooligans was announced on August 25, 2010, with T-shirts, a screen-printed poster autographed and hand-numbered by Mars and photos of the singer included in the first 500 preorders.
 Its cover art was released five days later.
 The track listing, which included three of the four songs from Mars's EP, was announced by Atlantic Records on September 9.
 The album's standard edition was released in the US on October 4, 2010.
 A deluxe edition was also released, which included a remix of "Just the Way You Are" featuring Lupe Fiasco and "Somewhere in Brooklyn" (originally from It's Better If You Don't Understand) and the music videos of "Just the Way You Are" and "The Other Side".
 Other versions were released, culminating in the Japanese Platinum Edition.

 On September 21, 2010, "Liquor Store Blues" featuring Damian Marley (the first of three promotional singles) was released in various countries.
 Three days later, the album was made available to listen before its official release on Myspace.
 "Grenade" was released as the second promotional single on September 28, 2010, via iTunes.
 The third promotional single, "Somewhere in Brooklyn", was released in Germany on January 4, 2011.
 "Runaway Baby" was performed at several shows, including The X Factor, the 54th Annual Grammy Awards and the Super Bowl XLVIII halftime show.
 The performances were praised by several critics, and the song charted in the US, New Zealand and the UK.

 To promote the album, Mars gave several performances.
 The first, with his four-piece band, was at the Bowery Ballroom in New York City on August 25, 2010.
 In early October he performed "Just The Way You Are" and a medley of "Nothing On You" and "Grenade" for the first time on national television on Saturday Night Live, and received a positive critical reaction.
 This was followed by The Ellen DeGeneres Show, a Billboard Tastemakers video session and Mars's debut performance of "The Lazy Song" on Kidd Kraddick's radio show.
 Atlantic Records allowed the musical television series Glee to cover "Just the Way You Are" and "Marry You" in November 2010, and Mars sang "Grenade" on the Late Show with David Letterman that month.
-An acoustic version of "Just the Way You Are" was performed at the Grammy Nominations concert in December 2010 for the 53rd Grammy Awards.
+An acoustic version of "Just the Way You Are" was performed at the Grammy Nominations concert in December 2010 for the 53rd Annual Grammy Awards.